Controlling Ensemble Variance in Diffusion Models: An Application for Reanalyses Downscaling: Conclusions

 In conclusion, our methodology provides a practical tool for tuning ensemble diffusion models to produce the correct variance distribution.
-We anticipate that future implementations will consider the number of diffusion steps as a crucial tuning parameter.
+We believe that future implementations should consider the number of diffusion steps as a crucial tuning parameter.
 Furthermore, our theoretical framework opens promising directions for studying the statistical properties of ensemble members in relation to the structure of diffusion models, encouraging further research.